abbyeisenklam/MPORA/README.md

 > in ECRTS, 2026

-This artifact trains and evaluates XGBoost models that predict two execution properties of SPEC CPU 2017 benchmarks — **remaining execution time** (`rem_time`) and **next instruction rate** (`next_insn`) — given lagged execution metrics obtained from profiling, the resource allocation, and features of the program's input.
+This artifact trains and evaluates XGBoost models that predict two execution properties of SPEC CPU 2017 benchmarks -- **remaining execution time** (`rem_time`) and **next instructions retired** (`next_insn`) -- given lagged execution metrics obtained from profiling, a resource allocation, and features of the current input to the program.
 Trained models are exported to a compact Q16.16 fixed-point binary format and evaluated against a C inference library targeting low-overhead deployment inside of the kernel.
-Weighted conformal prediction (WCP) is then applied to produce statistically guaranteed prediction intervals, evaluated across execution-time scenarios.
+Weighted conformal prediction (WCP) is then applied to produce high probability upper bounds on the prediction errors, across different operating scenarios.

 Details for reproducing specific results in the paper can be found by searching this file for the corresponding figure or table, for example, using keyword FIGURE-1 or TABLE-1.